 Gallery 4: Surviving an Improvised Explosive Device Attack

 Note: Gallery interpretations are subject to staff availability, and not all themes are available at all times.

-The Gift Shop is open Wednesday through Sunday, 11 a.m. to 4 p.m., and until 8 p.m. on Thursday.
+The Gift Shop is open Saturday and Sunday, 11 a.m. to 4 p.m. and on Thursdays from 4 to 7 p.m.
 You can also shop online.

 Temporarily Closed / Unavailable

-On-site school programs will not be offered this fall.
+On-site school programs will not be offered this winter.